 Traditional Christmas cake in Italy

-You need patience to bake this traditional Christmas cake from Italy.
+To bake this traditional Christmas cake in Italy, you need patience.
 Flour, sugar, butter, eggs and yeast are the ingredients needed for this cake.
 The secret lies in the preparation.
 The Bossolà requires leisure and a portion of passion.
-Because before the mold is put into the oven, yeast dough must be made – with more or fewer eggs and with a resting time that varies from dough to dough.
-Italian Christmas cuisine requires time and leisure.
-Endurance is required to connect the dough step by step.
-A quarter hour! long two doughs are to be kneaded into a mass. once did everything right
+Because before the mold is put in the oven, yeast dough has to be made - with more and fewer eggs and with a resting time that varies from dough to dough.
+Italian Christmas cooking requires time and leisure.
+Stamina is required to combine the doughs step by step.
+For a quarter of an hour! two doughs should be kneaded into one mass.
+If you have done everything right,

 the effort is rewarded with a result that is difficult to resist.
 At the end of the day there is a pot cake on the table that tempts you to indulge.